 “Govinda Ala Re Ala”, the birth of Lord Krishna is carried out in the various parts of Maharashtra.
 This festival of Janmashtami is also known as Dahi Handi (buttermilk pot).
 Usually, the festival is a projection of Lord Krishna’s youth and he is worshiped as Govinda.
 The celebration of Dahi Handi festival depicts the love of Govinda toward butter, milk, Dahi (curd), and sweets.
 Various “Dahi Handi” events are organised in Mumbai where young boys make a Toli (troops) to perform this ceremony.
 Usually in the Dahi Handi ceremony, a group of boys make a human pyramid to break the Handi, which is tied in the air.
 The Dahi Handi festival is also a depiction of one of the Govinda’s Leelas.

-On this Krishna Janmashtami in 2016, the streets of Maharashtra will again witness various Tolis competing in the “Dahi Handi” festival.
+On this Krishna Janmashtami, the streets of Maharashtra will again witness various Tolis competing in the “Dahi Handi” festival.

 On the other hand, in the Southern India, Lord Krishna is worshiped in the form of child, on the occasion of Krishna Janmashtami.
 In South, people depict Krishna as if he is in his tender days and running or walking in search of butter and milk.
 Lord Krishna has always been depicted with butter on the face in various Lord Krishna’s photos.
 Balgopal footsteps are painted outside the house depicting the same thing.